Free Range production and Avian Influenza

 Free range birds kept indoors

 Free range hens that lay the lovely eggs you buy have access to the outside during daylight hours all year round.
-However, with the heightened risk of contracting bird flu, which can kill a flock of hens very quickly, a Government housing order required all flocks to be kept inside from the 29th of November 2021.
+However, with the heightened risk of contracting bird flu, which can kill a flock of hens very quickly, a Government housing order required all flocks to be kept inside from the end of November 2022.

 While free range egg farmers would prefer their birds to be outside, they also wouldn’t want to risk the health of their birds.
 Their sheds have plenty of room for the birds to move around freely and include scratching areas so birds can still display their natural instinctive behaviour.